input-output-hk/plutus-use-cases/mlabs/lendex-endpoint-spec.md

 Expected outcome:
 Wallet balance of underlying token reduces by (x * e) (plus fees).
-Wallet balance of aToken increases by x. where x = amount of atokens specified in request body, rounded down such that the wallet has enough underlying token (if necessary) e = exchange rate aToken: underlying
+Wallet balance of aToken increases by x, these should be newly minted aTokens. where x = amount of atokens specified in request body, rounded down such that the wallet has enough underlying token (if necessary) e = exchange rate aToken: underlying